-Circadian rhythms, both in plants and animals, are endogenous and self-sustaining in stable environmental conditions where light and temperature remain fairly consistent.
-Even without the daily re-setting, or entrainment, of that rhythm, most organisms maintain an endogenous circadian period that is approximately, but usually not exactly, 24 hours.
-In the early 1900’s experiments showed that the leaf movements of plants kept in the dark varied just a little from being 24-hour cycles.
-The concept that endogenous cycles are not always exactly 24-hours is known as the organisms free-running time and applies to both plants an animals.
-(McClung 2006) Light, as a zeitgeber (German for time giver), entrains the core circadian rhythm each day, resetting a slightly longer or shorter free-running time back to 24-hours.
+Circadian rhythms in plants and animals are endogenous and self-sustaining in stable environmental conditions where light and temperature remain fairly consistent.
+Even without the daily re-setting, or entrainment, of that rhythm, most organisms maintain an endogenous circadian period of approximately, but usually not exactly, 24 hours.
+In the early 1900s, experiments showed that the leaf movements of plants kept in the dark varied just a little from being 24-hour cycles.
+The concept that endogenous cycles are not always exactly 24 hours is known as the organisms free-running time and applies to both plants and animals.
+(McClung 2006) As a zeitgeber (German for time giver), light entrains the core circadian rhythm daily, resetting a slightly longer or shorter free-running time back to 24 hours.

 Plant circadian rhythms have been studied for hundreds of years.
 Charles Darwin wrote a book on plant movement in 1880.
 In it, he postulates that heredity (genetics) is involved in the movement of plants.
-Some of the observations he made include the inherited movement of the hypocotyl arching and breaking through the ground as certain plants germinate.
+His observations include the inherited movement of the hypocotyl arching and breaking through the ground as certain plants germinate.
 (Darwin 1880)

-Groundbreaking genetic discoveries in the 1970’s and 80’s paved the way for understanding the genes that drive circadian rhythm.
-While the first circadian gene to be cloned was the Per (period) gene from the Drosophila melanogaster, a fruit fly (Bargiello and Young 1984), the genetic basis for plant circadian function was not completely elucidated until the 1980’s.
+Groundbreaking genetic discoveries in the 1970s and 80s paved the way for understanding the genes that drive the circadian rhythm.
+While the first circadian gene to be cloned was the Per (period) gene from the Drosophila melanogaster, a fruit fly (Bargiello and Young 1984), the genetic basis for plant circadian function was not completely elucidated until the 1980s.
 The circadian function of the Cab-1 gene was discovered in 1985 in peas and replicated in 1988 in wheat.
-(Nagy et al., 1988) A series of experiments in the ‘90’s and early 2000’s showed that there are three interlocking feedback loops in most plant circadian rhythms with the genes TOC1, CCA1, and LHY playing integral roles.
+(Nagy et al., 1988) A series of experiments in the ’90s and early 2000s showed that there are three interlocking feedback loops in most plant circadian rhythms, with the genes TOC1, C/CA1, and LHY playing integral roles.
 (McClung 2006)

 Human Circadian Rhythm

-Polyphenols can be categorized into several main types including flavonoids, phenolic acids, and phenolic amides.
-Flavonoids, which often act as antioxidants, have a standard ring structure of C6-C3-C6 with the two C6 rings being phenols.
-They can be further categorized base on different ways of bonding with the ring structure, with subcategories including proanthocyanidins, flavonoids, flavones, and flavonols.
+Polyphenols can be categorized into several main types, including flavonoids, phenolic acids, and phenolic amides.
+Flavonoids, which often act as antioxidants, have a standard ring structure of C6-C3-C6, with the two C6 rings being phenols.
+They can be further categorized based on different ways of bonding with the ring structure, with subcategories including proanthocyanidins, flavonoids, flavones, and flavonols.
 (Tsao 2010, 1231-1246)

 Resveratrol (3,5,4′-trihydroxy-trans-stilbene) is a non-flavonoid polyphenol known as a stilbenoid, which is produced by certain plants when they are attacked by fungus or another pathogen.
-High levels are found in knotweed, grape skins, pine trees, berries such as blueberries, raspberries, cranberries, mulberries.
-(Tsao 2010) Resveratrol is a phytoalexin, which is a compound formed by a plant when under stress due to attack by pathogens such as fungus.
-Red wine is known for its high resveratrol content, with resveratrol concentrated in the skin of grapes as a way of fighting off the fungus.
+High levels are found in knotweed, grape skins, pine trees, and berries such as blueberries, raspberries, cranberries, and mulberries.
+(Tsao 2010) Resveratrol is a phytoalexin, which is a compound formed by a plant when under stress due to attack by pathogens such as fungi.
+Red wine is known for its high resveratrol content, with resveratrol concentrated in the grapes’ skin to fight off the fungus.
 The grape variety Vitis vinifera is well known for its high concentrations.
 (Jeandet, Bessis, and Gautheron 1991) Specific cultivars of grapes are higher in resveratrol and thus have a greater natural capacity to resist fungal infections.
 (Dercks and Creasy 1989)

 Effects of Polyphenols on Circadian Rhythm

-When looking at how polyphenols affect the expression of core circadian genes either in the SCN or in peripheral systems, there are two elements at play: the effect of the compounds and the timing of the compounds.
-A compound that causes a rise in one arm of the circadian clock could possibly be a negative at certain times and positive at other times.
+When looking at how polyphenols affect the expression of core circadian genes either in the SCN or in peripheral systems, there are two elements at play: the effect of the compounds and timing.
+A compound that causes a rise in one arm of the circadian clock could possibly be negative at certain times and positive at other times.

-Oike and Kobori in 2008 found that 100um of resveratrol increased the expression of Per1, Per2, and Bmal1 genes.
-Although a cell study using rat cells, this was one of the first to show that gene expression can be altered by resveratrol.
-(Oike and Kobori, 2008) In 2011, Pifferi, et al. used a primate model to determine the effects of resveratrol on circadian period.
+Oike and Kobori, in 2008, found that 100um of resveratrol increased the expression of Per1, Per2, and Bmal1 genes.
+Although a cell study using rat cells, this was one of the first to show that resveratrol can alter gene expression.
+(Oike and Kobori, 2008) In 2011, Pifferi et al. used a primate model to determine the effects of resveratrol on the circadian period.
 The mouse lemurs were kept in the constant dark for two weeks, with a control group and a group fed resveratrol.
-The resveratrol group had a shorter circadian free-running period and a lower body temperature compared to the control group.
+The resveratrol group had a shorter circadian free-running period and a lower body temperature than the control group.
 (Pifferi et al. 2011)

-Miranda, et al. compared a rat model of obesity (given high-fat diet chow) with a group fed resveratrol plus the high-fat diet (HFD).
-They found that resveratrol targeted the clock related gene Rev-Erba in adipose tissue and it reversed the changes normally induced by HFD.
+Miranda et al. compared a rat model of obesity (given high-fat diet chow) with a group fed resveratrol plus the high-fat diet (HFD).
+They found that resveratrol targeted the clock-related gene Rev-Erba in adipose tissue and reversed the changes normally induced by HFD.
 (Miranda et al. 2013)

 Tea Polyphenols and EGCG

 Passionflower extract (passiflora incarnata) is an herbal folk remedy often used for anxiety and insomnia.
-Passionflower is a woody, climbing vine that that is native to the southeastern United States.
-A placebo-controlled study found that passionflower extract was as effective as oxazepam, a benzodiazepine, for the treatment of generalized anxiety disorder.
+Passionflower is a woody, climbing vine that is native to the southeastern United States.
+A placebo-controlled study found that passionflower extract was as effective as oxazepam, a benzodiazepine, for treating generalized anxiety disorder.
 (Akhondzadeh et al. 2001)

-A second study by Ribas-Latre, et al. looked at the timing of GSPE administration.
+A second study by Ribas-Latre et al. looked at the timing of GSPE administration.
 The rats were fed GCPE either at ZT0 (when the lights come on) or at ZT12 (lights off).
 The protein expression in the liver was recorded, and it was found that grape seed extract given at ZT0 decreased the expression of Nampt.
 When given at ZT12, grape seed extract increased the expression of Nampt, which correlates to NAD levels.
 NAD activates Sirt1, which is a sirtuin that acetylates Bmal1, thus affecting the expression of Bmal1.
-Bmal1 forms a heterodimer with CLOCK, so increasing Bmal1 is only important if there is CLOCK available also.
+Bmal1 forms a heterodimer with CLOCK, so increasing Bmal1 is only important if CLOCK is also available.
 (Ribas-Latre et al. 2015b)

-Plant polyphenols can have a remarkable effect on animal metabolism; part of their benefit may come from their ability to modulate circadian rhythm.
+Plant polyphenols can remarkably affect animal metabolism; part of their benefit may come from their ability to modulate circadian rhythm.
 The studies on polyphenols in mice, rats, and primates clearly show that the compounds affect both metabolism and circadian function.
 More studies are needed to elucidate the role of plant polyphenols on human circadian function.
 Future studies of polyphenols should include the timing of consumption as well as the daily circadian cycle of the study participants.

-The importance to human health of a robust circadian rhythm is becoming abundantly clear with the many studies linking circadian dysfunction with chronic health problems such as mood disorders, cancer, obesity, type 2 diabetes, and dementia.
-As it is doubtful that our society will go back to a time of only firelight at night, the ability to manipulate circadian gene function with natural polyphenols could have a large impact on the health of the whole human population.
+The importance of a robust circadian rhythm to human health is becoming abundantly clear with the many studies linking circadian dysfunction with chronic health problems such as mood disorders, cancer, obesity, type 2 diabetes, and dementia.
+As it is doubtful that our society will return to a time of only firelight at night, the ability to manipulate circadian gene function with natural polyphenols could greatly impact the health of the whole human population.